 The Capital Area Adult Literacy Council's center is always looking for volunteers to bring the power of literacy to more students.

-The center holds workshops several times a year to train new volunteers in the literacy programs offered by CAALC.
+Several times a year, the center trains new volunteers in the literacy programs offered by CAALC.
 Volunteers' efforts are supported by a wealth of resources at the center:

 If you would like to help continue our literacy work in a different way, such as contributing books or study items, please contact us.

 A new home for the CAALC Center